Slammers

 Slammers Bar & Pizza Kitchen is a lesbian bar in Columbus, Ohio.
 Opened in 1993, it is one of Ohio's oldest gay bars and is still run by its original owner Marcia Riley.
-As of 2021, it is one of approximately thirty-three lesbian bars remaining in the country and the only one in Ohio.
+As of 2026, it is one of approximately thirty-six lesbian bars remaining in the country and the only one in Ohio.
 It was supported by the Lesbian Bar Project to help it survive the COVID-19 pandemic.

 As has been the case with lesbian bars across the United States, Slammers has needed to evolve to adapt to the changing LGBTQ+ nightlife scene.
 While it began as a women's bar, early on it drew a business lunch crowd.

 Slammie's on High

 In 2022, the owners of Slammers opened Slammie's on High, near the Ohio State campus, which is also an LGBTQ+ friendly space but serves different food to the original location.
 It opened in March 2023 and closed in June 2024.